PaddlePaddle/PaddleFormers/docs/en/datasets_format.md

 }
 ```

-For easy testing, we also provide a `chatml` function call DPO dataset that can be used directly:
+For ease of testing, we also provide a `chatml` function call DPO dataset that can be used directly:
 ```bash
 wget https://paddleformers.bj.bcebos.com/datasets/dpo_function_call_1k.tar.gz